snowflakedb/pdo_snowflake/README.rst

 #.
 Download and install the PHP binaries, or build the PHP source code.

-   If you want to build PHP yourself, run the script to download the PHP source and build PHP:
+   Run the script to download the PHP source and build PHP:

    .. code-block:: batch